FAQ

 Yes.
 You’re welcome to take photos and film for personal use, unless otherwise indicated.
 And we’d love you to share your snapshots and videos with us on social media!
 But please don’t use flash, or a tripod or selfie stick.

-Are you filming or taking photos for professional or commercial use?
+Do you want to film or take photos for professional or commercial use?

 At the Jewish Museum café we serve a variety of genuine Jewish foods.
 Our products are kosher, either dairy or parve.
 The museum café is open daily from 10am to 5pm.
 Please don’t bring food or drinks into the museum galleries.